simplenetes-io/simplenetes_io/docs/DEVELOPING-SIMPLENETES.md

 Space version 1.5.0 or later is required.

 ## Running the Simplenetes Space Module
-When developing the module, we can run it without having to create new releases for each change.
+When developing the module, we can run it without having to create a new release for each change.

 Set the `CLUSTERPATH` variable and optionally the `PODPATH` variable when running this space module.
-The `PODPATH` variable defaults to `${CLUSTERPATH}/../pods`.
+The `PODPATH` variable defaults to `${CLUSTERPATH}/_pods`.

 ```sh
 export CLUSTERPATH=...